 Congressman Beyer serves on the Committee on Ways and Means and on two of its subcommittees, Subcommittee on Select Revenue Measures (formerly Tax Policy) and Subcommittee on Trade.

-Don Beyer was inaugurated on January 6, 2015 to his first term as a Member of Congress serving Virginia’s 8th congressional district in Northern Virginia.
+Don Beyer was inaugurated on January 6, 2015, to his first term as a member of the US House of Representatives serving Virginia’s 8th congressional district in Northern Virginia.

-Don has spent the past 40 years building his family business into a successful, community-based collection of retail automobile dealerships, including nine franchises and five manufacturers.
+Don had spent the previous 40 years building his family business into a successful, community-based collection of retail automobile dealerships, including nine franchises and five manufacturers.

 Don began his career in public service in 1989, when he was first elected as Virginia’s 36th Lieutenant Governor alongside Governor Douglas Wilder.
 He became the first champion for Virginians with physical and sensory disabilities, chairing a disabilities commission for eight years that has become a central responsibility of subsequent lieutenant governors.
 While leading Virginia’s Poverty and Welfare Reform Commission, Don was credited with passing the state’s landmark welfare reform legislation, which has served as a model for federal reforms.
 As Chair of the Virginia Economic Recovery Commission, he helped pass permanent pro-business reforms and was co-founder of the Northern Virginia Technology Council.

 An active leader in Democratic politics, Don served as: the Virginia Chair of both the Clinton-Gore and Kerry-Edwards campaigns, the Treasurer and Virginia Chair for Howard Dean, Finance Chairman with Mark Warner’s Forward Together campaign, and Mid-Atlantic Finance Chair for President Obama.